 This renowned product manufactured in Japan constructed with high-grade materials is made to be a razor-sharp and durable professional carpenter tool.
 It is an impressive tool especially when making woodturning projects at home.

-- Has hand-hammered design and sharp cutting edge
+- The hand-hammered design paired with that sharp cutting edge is a joy to use.

 Gifts For Woodworkers Buyer’s Guide